 You can use one of the many official exchanges available online to buy cryptocurrency, such as:

-You can start by creating an account at any of these exchanges and purchase any of the main tokens out there (Bitcoin, Ethereum, Litecoin) with fiat currency.
-If you want to invest in other cryptos, you can exchange them in a crypto-to-crypto transaction for the tokens you want to hold.
-Also, make sure that the exchange you are using is legal in your country.
+You can start by creating an account at any of these exchanges and purchase any of the leading tokens out there (Bitcoin, Ethereum, Litecoin) with fiat currency.
+Then, if you want to invest in other cryptos, you can exchange them in a crypto-to-crypto transaction for the tokens you wish to hold.
+Also, make sure that your exchange is legal in your country.

 Find out how to pick the right cryptocurrency exchange here.